eustasy/authenticatron/README.md

 ### Replay Attacks

-Quickly re-using an intercepted token to gain access, by taking advantage of the plus/minus two-minute rule.
+Quickly re-using an intercepted token to gain access, by taking advantage of the plus/minus one minute rule.

 > If a token is not marked as invalid as soon as it has been used an attacker who has intercepted the token may be able to quickly replay it to obtain access.

 [Google TOTP Two-factor Authentication for PHP - idontplaydarts.com](https://www.idontplaydarts.com/2011/07/google-totp-two-factor-authentication-for-php/)

-To fix this, log used codes and disallow them from being used a second time.
+To fix this, log used codes and disallow them from being used a second time, at lest for double the variation of your codes allowance.

 ### Brute Force